greg-js/arch-wiki-md-repo/wiki/_content/english/Cron.md

 	sponge reads standard input and writes it out to the specified file.
 Unlike a shell redirect, sponge soaks up all its input before opening the output file… If no output file is specified, sponge outputs to stdout.

-Even if it's not said chronic buffer the command output before opening its standard output (like sponge does).
+Chronic too buffers the command output before opening its standard output.

 ## Crontab format